BOARD MEMBERS

 In retirement, Mr. Breisinger has focused his time on his immediate family (wife Debbie and adult children Allie and Dylan), large extended family, travel, DIY projects and charity.

-Rick Mason
+Rick Mason - Committee

 The ACLD Tillotson School is delighted to announce the election of Rodrick (Rick) Mason to the ACLD, Inc. Board of Directors.
 ACLD, Inc.—the Association for Children and Adults with Learning Disabilities—serves the Greater Pittsburgh Region, and its Board provides strategic leadership and guidance to the Tillotson School.